The Giant Sable Antelope (Hippotragus niger variani) is one of the larger antelopes and a rare sub-species of the Sable Antelope.

 Giant Sable Antelope Description

-Male and female Giant Sable Antelopes look almost identical, that is until the antelopes reach 3 years of age when the male turns darker, almost black in colour and their curved, ringed horns grow to a huge size and can measure over 165 centimetres.
+Male and female Giant Sable Antelopes look almost identical, that is until the antelopes reach 3 years of age when the male turns darker, almost black in color and their curved, ringed horns grow to a huge size and can measure over 165 centimetres.
 A females horns do not grow as large and only grow to around 142 centimetres.
 Horns are used as a effective defence against natural predators and in dominance fights.

-The female antelopes coat and young antelopes are a chestnut brown/rusty red in colour.
+The female antelopes coat and young antelopes are a chestnut brown/rusty red in color.
 Giant Sable Antelopes have white underparts and white markings on their faces and on their rumps.
 These antelopes stand around 120 – 140 centimetres at the shoulder and weigh between 200 and 270 kilograms.
 Males are slightly larger than females.
 They have a shaggy mane which extends from between their ears down their neck to their shoulder blades.
 Sables have long pointed ears around 6 – 7 inches long and a tail measuring 15 – 16 inches long ending in a tuft.
 They have thick, muscular necks and a compact, powerful body structure.

 Giant Sable Antelope Habitat